 Using a 1/16 inch bit, drill ventilation holes about an inch apart near the top edge on each side of the two boxes, and drill about 30 small holes in the top of the lid.

-The bottom box doesn’t need any holes as it will be used for drainage and to catch any materials or worms falling down through the holes.
-To begin with you will just need to use this box, one of the boxes with the holes, and the lid.
+To begin with you will just need to use the bottom box, one of the boxes with the holes, and the lid.

-Sit one of the boxes with holes inside the bottom box.
+Sit the box with holes inside the bottom box.
 Place a 3-4 inch layer of bedding material in the top box.
 This needs to be moist but not soggy.
 Use moist newspaper or shredded paper fluffed up and if possible add some leaf litter or well rotted compost, plus a little garden soil to provide grit for the worms.

-Then add your worms to the bedding, and put some moist cardboard over the bedding – the worms will gradually eat the cardboard, and it will help to prevent fruit flies.
-Put on the lid and place the worm bin out of direct sun in a well-ventilated area such as a utility room, shed, garage, or balcony, or under the kitchen sink.
+Next add your worms to the bedding with just a small handful of kitchen scraps.
+Cover with some moist cardboard or shredded paper and put on the lid.
+Place the worm bin out of direct sun in a well-ventilated area such as a utility room, shed, or garage.
 This system is not rain-proof so is not suitable to sit outside.

-Feed the worms just a little at first, placing the food under the cardboard.
-As they multiply, you can slowly increase the food supply.
-Harvest any liquid that drains into the bottom box – this ‘worm tea’ is a good liquid fertilizer when diluted with water.
+Leave for a week then feed the worms just a little at first, placing the food under the cardboard.
+As they breed, slowly increase the food supply.
+Collect any liquid that drains from the bottom box – this ‘worm tea’ is a good liquid fertilizer when diluted with water.